Follow

 Documentation: https://vitejs.dev/guide

-Laravel comes natively with Laravel Mix based on Webpack and we used it a lot.
+Before version 10, Laravel came natively with Laravel Mix based on Webpack and we used it a lot.
 But we are not big fans of Webpack (surely a lack of investment on our part), and on big projects, we got some big build times, slow Hot Module Replacement and big outputs.

-And here comes Vite that seems to provide faster development experience with Hot Module Replacement and Rollup for production builds.
-So, we decided to give it a try!
+Then appeared Vite in 2020 which seemed to provide faster development experience with Hot Module Replacement and Rollup for production builds.
+So, we decided to give it a try... and became the default asset bundling tool in Laravel 10!

 Tailwind